ruiczhu/justiceLeagueProjectDoc/main-doc/topics/Project-Planning.md

             The system has good scalability and can add more objects and replacement options.</p>
             <b>Expected dataset to be used:</b>
             <p><b>Pre-trained models:</b>
-            Both SAM and GALA3D are pre-trained models that can be used directly without additional datasets for training.</p>
+             SAM2 is pre-trained model that can be used directly without additional datasets for training.</p>
         </chapter>
     </tab>
     <tab title="IDEA3">